skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 trouble during the storm.
 Inorem's greed has put them in greater danger.

-Sailors (along with Eomer) work furiously to haul the heavy cargo out of the hold and get it overboard.
+Sailors (along with Eomier) work furiously to haul the heavy cargo out of the hold and get it overboard.
 Then, one of them loses his footing on the slick steps.
 The crate hits the deck and burst open, releasing an avalanche of broadswords down the steps.
 The hapless sailor is caught in the flow and sliced up as he falls downstairs in the pile of weapons.
-Eomer is right behind him, but quick enough to leap up and place his feet on the railings, holding himself above the steps as the swords and victim slid by beneath him.
+Eomier is right behind him, but quick enough to leap up and place his feet on the railings, holding himself above the steps as the swords and victim slid by beneath him.

-> As a rogue, Eomer's reflex saving throws are through the roof, so he
+> As a rogue, Eomier's reflex saving throws are through the roof, so he
 > always gets to make cool saves like this.

 The steps are now coated with seawater, blood, and swords.
 Enoch is